"Thank you, Armed Forces and local response teams."

 Personal Note: As a first generation American on my father's side, I have deep respect for those who choose to be so bold as to uproot their life, hoping for a new, better one.
 My grandparents would regale over tales of how they came to America post World-War II, on a boat across the Atlantic, my father then a young boy in tow, and my grandmother seven months pregnant with my now late aunt.
 They talked of coming to America with only a sixth grade education, little English, one suitcase, and a few dollars.
 They worked hard, learned the language, and said they lived the American Dream to watch their children and grandchildren go on to college and have good jobs.
 They have sadly since passed, but I think of their story often, as well as my grandmother's open pride in me for seeking to achieve my dreams.
 They loved what America gave them, and what it gave us as a family.
 Let's work to provide this same opportunity and compassion to those who seek refuge and opportunity in our amazing country.

 Internet Security : As private citizens, we should be allowed the opportunity to choose how our information is used and to whom it is given.
-Policy upholding such values should remain in effect.
+Strict policy upholding such values should be instituted.

-Sensible Gun Laws : We are not going to take your guns.
+Sensible Firearm Access : We are not going to take your guns.
 Repeat.
 We are not going to take your guns.
-Let's skip the political rhetoric and realize that in the 21st century it's a simple matter of common-sense gun safety.
-As someone who grew up in rural areas, I know any true gun owner values safety.
+Let's skip the political rhetoric and realize that in the 21st century it's a simple matter of ensuring firearm safety.
+I grew up in rural areas, and I know any true gun owner values safety first and foremost.
 All we ask is to help us ensure everyone is safe.
 Ask any mother or father who lost a child in the multiple mass-shootings of Colorado - it's more than time.

 An estimated 130,000 people are shot every year in America, with over 33,000 killed.
 Seven children/teens are killed every day.
 This is now more than motor vehicle accidents.
 Contrary to popular belief, suicides are actually the major driver of gun deaths, often involving white males of less regulated and rural areas.
 Regarding firearm sales, currently an estimated 40% of gun sales have no background checks at purchase due to loopholes in purchasing online and at gun shows.
 Yet, with background checks implemented, recent reports from Americans For Responsible Solutions indicate that we see an estimated 48% decrease in law enforcement deaths, an estimated 46% decrease in women killed by violent partners, and an estimated 48% decrease in gun suicides.
 Furthermore, a study by Kellerman in 1993 (and more recently upheld) showed that those who owned guns are 2.7x more likely to be a homocide victim, and 4.7x more likely to be a suicide victim than non-gun owners.